railsuser2014/openobject-doc-book-en/0/index.rst

 			Clear and explicite communication is crucial.

 			Educated as a Professional Translator in Antwerp, she worked as an independent translator on the localization of major ERP softwares.
-As such, Els acquired ERP knowledge and decided to start working as a functional ERP consultant and a Technical Communicator for ERP software.
+Els acquired ERP knowledge and decided to start working as a functional ERP consultant and a Technical Communicator for ERP software.

 			As such, the world of OpenSource software became more and more attractive.